ornldaac/above-airborne-avirisng-python/README.md

 ## Overview

-The tutorial outlined in the [jupyter notebook](above-airborne-avirisng-python.ipynb) will outline a number of methods for manipulating hyperspectral imagery efficiently in Python.
+Hyperspectral imagery from the Airborne Visible InfraRed Imaging Spectrometer-Next Generation (AVIRIS-NG) was collected as part of the Arctic-Boreal Vulnerability Experiment (ABoVE) in 2017 and 2018 and archived at the ORNL DAAC.
+File sizes can be prohibitively large due to the high spectral resolution of the data.
+This tutorial aims to show users methods for manipulating hyperspectral imagery efficiently in Python.

-Read more about the Arctic Boreal Vulnerability Experiment:
+Read more about ABoVE:
 https://above.nasa.gov/
 https://daac.ornl.gov/cgi-bin/dataset_lister.pl?p=34

-![Spectra plotted for the center pixel](browse.png) *Figure.
-Spectral curve extracted for the center pixel of the reflectance granule using in the jupyter notebook.*
+![Spectra plotted for the center pixel](browse.png) *Spectral curve extracted for the center pixel of the reflectance granule used in the jupyter notebook.*

 ## Dataset

-### ABoVE: Hyperspectral Imagery from AVIRIS-NG for Alaskan and Canadian Arctic, 2017
+### ABoVE: Hyperspectral Imagery from AVIRIS-NG for Alaskan and Canadian Arctic
 [10.3334/ORNLDAAC/1569](https://doi.org/10.3334/ORNLDAAC/1569)

 **Abstract**